Presidency of John F. Kennedy: New Frontier

 In 1961, Kennedy prioritized passing five bills: federal assistance for education, medical insurance for the elderly, housing legislation, federal aid to struggling areas, and an increase in the federal minimum wage.
-Kennedy's bill to increase the federal minimum wage to $1.25 an hour passed in early 1961, but an amendment inserted by conservative leader from Georgia, Carl Vinson, exempted hundreds of thousands of laundry workers from the law.
+Kennedy's bill to increase the federal minimum wage to $1.25 an hour — encapsulated by the Fair Labor Standards Amendments Act — passed in early 1961, but an amendment inserted by conservative leader from Georgia, Carl Vinson, exempted hundreds of thousands of laundry workers from the law.
 Kennedy also won passage of the Area Redevelopment Act and the Housing Act of 1961.
 The Area Redevelopment Act, a $394 million program, provided federal funding to economically struggling regions of the country, primarily in Appalachia.
 It also authorized $4.5 million annually over four years for vocational training programs.
 Meanwhile, the Housing Act of 1961 allocated federal aid for urban renewal and public housing, and authorized federal mortgage loans to those who did not qualify for public housing.
 The act also provided funds for the development of mass transportation and for open-space land in the cities.
-Kennedy proposed a bill providing for $2.3 billion in federal educational aid to the states, with more money going to states with lower per capita income.
+Kennedy proposed a bill providing for $2.3 billion in federal educational aid to the states for public school construction, operation and teacher salaries, with more money going to states with lower per capita income.
 Though the Senate passed the education bill, it was defeated in the House by a coalition of Republicans, Southern Democrats, and Catholics.
+Kennedy ultimately — and reluctantly — signed a smaller $900 million education aid bill near the end of the year, which reauthorized titles of the National Defense Education Act of 1958 as well as expired provisions of laws passed by the 81st Congress.
 Kennedy's health insurance bill, which would have paid for hospitalization and nursing costs for the elderly, failed to pass either house of Congress.
+Lyndon B. Johnson would ultimately pass a medical insurance bill for the elderly in 1965 as apart of the Social Security Amendments of 1965.
 A bill that would have established the Department of Urban Affairs and Housing was also defeated because Southern Democrats thought Kennedy would appoint Robert C. Weaver, an African American, as its first secretary.

 In 1962, Kennedy won approval of the Manpower Development and Training Act, a three-year program aimed at retraining workers displaced by new technology.
 The bill did not exclude employed workers from benefiting and it authorized a training allowance for unemployed participants.
 Its impact on structural unemployment, however, was minimal.
-In 1963, Kennedy began to focus more on the issue of poverty, and some of the ideas developed during his presidency would later influence President Johnson's war on poverty.
+In 1963, Kennedy began to focus more on the issue of poverty, and some of the ideas developed during his presidency would later influence President Johnson's War on Poverty.